autsada/Omise-React-Node-Frontend/README.md

 n the project directory, you can run:

 1. `npm install` to install all dependencies

+2. Replace OMISE_PUBLIC_KEY in CheckoutCreditCard.js and CheckoutInternetBanking.js with your keys

-2. `npm start` to start up the app
+3. `npm start` to start up the app

-3. App runs on localhost:3000
+4. App runs on localhost:3000